top of page

 You arrive on Friday afternoon at registration in Sedburgh.
 After passing mandatory kit-check you will receive you bib, and your Track Trail® GPS Tracker.
 There is a little time to get to know the other participants before the formal race briefing is delivered.
 Then you'll gather your pack, as well as your thoughts, as you walk to the cliffs as Sedburgh.

-The Journey begins..at night
+The Journey begins..

-At sunset, on the cliffs at Sedbury, overlooking the Severn Bridge, collect your coin, touch the stone that marks the start of the trail and begin
+On the cliffs at Sedbury, overlooking the Severn Bridge, collect your coin, touch the stone that marks the start of the trail and begin

 Chepstow, Monmouth, Wern Gifford